fgrehm/devstep/docs/index.md

-Devstep is also capable of reducing the disk space and initial configuration times by (optionally) caching packages on host using a strategy similar to [vagrant-cachier's cache buckets](http://fgrehm.viewdocs.io/vagrant-cachier/how-does-it-work), allowing you to even build some images while offline.
+Devstep is also capable of reducing the disk space and initial configuration times by (optionally) caching packages on host using a strategy similar to [vagrant-cachier's cache buckets](http://fgrehm.viewdocs.io/vagrant-cachier/how-does-it-work), allowing you to even build images while offline.

 ## Ok, so how does it work?

-Devstep is basically a Docker image builder that takes your app's source as an input and produces a Docker image with all dependencies required for hacking on it.
+Devstep is a Docker image builder that takes your app's source as an input and produces a Docker image with all dependencies required for hacking on it.
 You can use Devstep in two different ways (from `Dockerfile`s or from the provided Bash CLI) and you are free to manually run the images or use other tools to manage your containers at runtime.

 For quick hacks, there is a `devstep hack` command that will create a new container, install everything that is needed for your project and will fire up